 2. Irrevocable Non-Grantor Trust(s)

-Consider a situation in which a founder has three children.
-The founder establishes a QSBS Non-grantor trust for each child and transfers $10 million of QSBS to each trust.
-By doing this, the founder successfully utilized QSBS to exempt $40 million from federal tax: $10 million for himself through his own exclusion and $30 million for the trusts.
+Consider a scenario where a founder has three children and owns qualified small business stock (QSBS) acquired before July 4, 2025.
+The founder sets up a QSBS non-grantor trust for each child and transfers $10 million of QSBS to each trust.
+By doing so, the founder effectively utilizes QSBS to exempt a total of $40 million from federal tax: $10 million for themselves through their personal exclusion and $30 million for the trusts.
+Refer to the example provided below.

 3. GRAT Structure: Gift of the Remainder Interest

 This method of QSBS stacking is particularly attractive for founders who have maxed out their lifetime gift tax exemptions.
 However, the founder must outlive the trust’s term.
 Otherwise, the benefits are lost, and the assets return to the founder’s estate.
 If you’re considering this approach, it’s important to weigh the benefits with the limitations.
+Also, because GRATs are typically grantor trusts during the term, any sale inside the GRAT is taxed to the grantor.
+Only after the term, when the remainder passes to non-grantor status, can those shares be eligible for a new QSBS exclusion.

 4. Using a CRUT (Charitable Remainder Unitrust)